jhogan/core/STYLE.md

             ...

     rbt = robot()
-    rbt.kill(obj='human'
+    rbt.kill(obj='human')

 All methods should perform a discrete unit of work that can be tested.
 (Not every method needs to be tested directly, though it's functionality should have tests written for it.)
 Methods should be written with code reuse in mind.
-A method that is used only once is probably a bad method.
+A method that is expected to ever be called once is probably a bad method.
 This is why it's important that the logic in a method be discrete.
 Descrete methods perform exactly one behaviour and are therefore more reusable.
 Adding logic to a method that exceeds its scope makes reuse impossible because calling the method no longer does the one thing that the client code would expect.

 Indiscrete method: